ric-sar/conda_cheatsheet/README.md

 ```
 conda list ^sci
 ```
-The output will be: name, version, build and channel (where the repository come from).
+The output will be a list of packages with: name, version, build and channel (where the repository come from).
 ```
 Name                      Version                   Build    Channel
 scikit-image              0.19.3           py39hd77b12b_1